nkashaev/Replication_SRPwME/README.md

 -   Cluster

-    -   Niagara â the Compute Canada cluster Niagara by the University of Toronto.
+    -   Niagara  -- the Compute Canada cluster Niagara by the University of Toronto.
 Specifications: <https://docs.computecanada.ca/wiki/Niagara>.

 Content
 =======

--   `Appendix_B` â the folder contains the analysis files to replicate the results in Appendix B.
+-   `Appendix_B`  -- the folder contains the analysis files to replicate the results in Appendix B.

--   `Appendix_E` â the folder contains the analysis files to replicate the results in Appendix E.
+-   `Appendix_E`  -- the folder contains the analysis files to replicate the results in Appendix E.

--   `Appendix_F` â the folder contains the analysis files to replicate the results in Appendix F.
+-   `Appendix_F`  -- the folder contains the analysis files to replicate the results in Appendix F.

--   `Data_all` â all data files used in the paper.
+-   `Data_all`  -- all data files used in the paper.

--   `Deterministic_test` â the folder contains the analysis files to replicate the results of the deterministic RP tests in Sections 7 and 8.
+-   `Deterministic_test`  -- the folder contains the analysis files to replicate the results of the deterministic RP tests in Sections 7 and 8.

--   `FirstApp` â the folder contains the analysis files to replicate the results in Section 7.1 (including footnotes).
+-   `FirstApp`  -- the folder contains the analysis files to replicate the results in Section 7.1 (including footnotes).

--   `Julia_environment` â the folder contains toml files with all necessary `Julia` packages.
+-   `Julia_environment`  -- the folder contains toml files with all necessary `Julia` packages.

--   `Output_all` â all reproducible outputs reported in the paper.
+-   `Output_all`  -- all reproducible outputs reported in the paper.

--   `SecondApp` â the folder contains the analysis files to replicate the results in Section 8 (including footnotes).
+-   `SecondApp`  -- the folder contains the analysis files to replicate the results in Section 8 (including footnotes).

 Below we describe the content of every folder except `Julia_environment` and `Output_all`.